Dpatronas/CSE130/asgn1/README.md

 	Overview:
 		This program is a single threaded HTML server.
 		The server responds to PUT, GET, HEAD, and commands.
-The server maintains persist connection, and store files in directory which the server is run from.
-The server has minimal error handling capabilities, sending 400, 402, 404, 500, and 501 status codes.
+		The server maintains persist connection, and store files in directory which server is run.
+		The server has minimal error handling capabilities, sending a couple status codes.

 	httpserver.c:
 		- Parses curl request from Client to perform GET, HEAD, and PUT commands: